Ziyan-Imran/Rust-Notes/rust-notes/Introductory/Chapter 3 Common Programming Concepts.md

 }

 ```
-As with other languages, Rust goes in order of appeareance of the `else if` expressions. `6` is also divisible by 2 but it reachs the `% 3` step first.
+As with other languages, Rust goes in order of appearance of the `else if` expressions. `6` is also divisible by 2 but it reaches the `% 3` step first.

 ## Using `if` in a `let` Statement
 Since `if` is an expression, we can use it in a `let` statement like so: